HOW TO GET GIGS

 We also have a big demand for Piano Bar Entertainers and solo guitar/vocal.
 A variety of solo guitar/vocal, with/without tracks, some looking for new/fresh/different others more conservative.

-We have three good opportunities for bands wanting to get gigs on cruise ships:
+We have three good opportunities for bands wanting to get gigs on cruise ships and in luxury hotels:

 1. Disney Cruise Ship (Caribbean Cruise)